The following are the 19 notes to the principal financial statements:

 |2025 and thereafter||86|

 |Liabilities under Capital Leases||$64|

 |Fiscal Year||Lease Payments|

 |Total Minimum Lease Payments||148|

 |Less: Amount Representing Interest||(75)|

 |Liabilities under Capital Leases||$73|

 The Department leases real property under operating leases.
-These leases expire in various years.
-Minimum future rental payments under operating leases have remaining terms in excess of one year as of September 30, 2018 and 2017 for each of the next 5 years and in aggregate are as follows (dollars in millions):
+These leases are non-Federal and expire in various years.
+Minimum future rental payments under operating leases have remaining terms in excess of one year as of September 30, 2019 and 2018 for each of the next 5 years and in aggregate are as follows (dollars in millions):